harsh-2711/getting-started/backend/Spring Boot/README.md

-# Getting Started with Spring Boot Technology

-Get started learning Spring boot with templete  and basic funtionalities releted to Spring Boot provided in this folder.

 ## 📌 Introduction

 Spring Boot is an open source Java-based framework used to create a Micro Service.
 Developing Services with spring Boot is too cool.